Weddings

 The church sanctuary seats 650 and may be used for your wedding service.
 Fees for the use of the church are outlined in the Wedding Fees section of this document.

 Weddings may not be scheduled after 8 o’clock in the evening.
 Only one wedding per day may be scheduled, and no other church activities will be scheduled during the wedding ceremony and four hours prior to the wedding.
-Weddings may not be scheduled for Easter weekend, July 4th, Christmas Eve, Christmas Day, New Years Day, the first weekend of March or the first weekend of June.
+Weddings may not be scheduled for Easter weekend, July 4th, Christmas Eve, Christmas Day, New Years Day and any weekend of reserved for a church wide event.

 The wedding rehearsal will be held at either 5:00 or 5:30 on the evening before the wedding day.